Community Legal Worker

 - Strong interpersonal skills focused on building and maintaining positive relationships with all levels of staff, clients, volunteers and external stakeholders

 - Ability to utilize analytical, interpretive, evaluative and constructive thinking

-- Proficiency in MS Office (MS Word and MS Outlook, in particular); familiarity with email scheduling tools
+- Proficiency in MS Office and familiarity with virtual meeting scheduling tools

-Please apply via e-mail with a cover letter and resume by March 20, 2020.
+Please apply via e-mail to Danette Edwards, Legal Director, at email@example.com, with a cover letter and resume and one writing sample by August 25, 2023 at 5:00 p.m.

-If you require any accommodation during the interview process please contact BLAC at firstname.lastname@example.org to make appropriate arrangements.
+If you require any accommodation during the interview process please contact firstname.lastname@example.org to make appropriate arrangements.

 While we thank all applicants for their interest, only those selected for an interview will be contacted.

-We welcome applications from people who are reflective of the diverse communities we serve.
+We welcome applications from people who are reflective of the diversity of the communities we serve.